 The Boone-owned colts then go to Mowry for further training after he’s put the initial patterning on them as 2-year-olds.
-The couple has churned out several winners through that setup, such as Girls Dig Fame, Famous Ladies Man, and the most recent example, 2022 futurity standout Force The Goodbye (“Jarvis”).
+The couple has churned out several winners through that setup, such as multiple futurity champion Girls Dig Fame, 2022 Calgary Stampede champion Famous Ladies Man (“Emmitt”), and 2022 futurity standout Force The Goodbye (“Jarvis”).

 “Mike is very patient with them.
 He had Jarvis as a 2-year-old and had him patterned, like all of his, very correct.
 The horses just know exactly where to put their feet,” Mowry said.
 “Mike starting his own helps us get more colts more time early on.
 When I’m starting these colts, it’s wintertime and cold for me.
 Since he takes his in the summer, it helps free me up a bit and gives my colts extra time when I don’t have as many on my plate.”

 Mowry has a strict list of prerequisites that horses must be doing, and doing well, before she’ll even set the barrels up in the arena.